rxt1077/resume/README.md

 ## Monroe Township Schools (Monroe, NJ)

-**Educational Technology Facilitator** (2015-Current)
+**Educational Technology Facilitator** (2015-2019)

-In my current role I work in eight different schools throughout the district with teachers and students from Pre-K to 12th grade.
-I aid teachers in the usage of technology in the classroom and work to resolve IT related issues as they occur.
-My role includes the administration of several databases, debugging and troubleshooting of IT services, development of in-house resources, and providing technology expertise to aid in district decision-making.
+In my role as an Ed Tech facilitator I worked in eight different schools throughout the district with teachers and students from Pre-K to 12th grade.
+I aided teachers in the usage of technology in the classroom and worked to resolve IT related issues as they occur.
+This role included the administration of several databases, debugging andtroubleshooting of IT services, development of in-house resources, and the provision of technology expertise to aid in district decision-making.

-A large portion of my work includes helping administration inform their decisions with data.
-I utilize data visualization tools (Jupyter/iPython notebooks) as well as frameworks for data processing (MapReduce / Pandas) to provide insights that drive district decision making.
-I also train teachers and admin on how to perform their own analysis from the distric level down to individual student goal setting.
+A large portion of my work included helping administration inform their decisions with data.
+I utilized data visualization tools (Jupyter/iPython notebooks) as well as frameworks for data processing (MapReduce / Pandas) to provide insights that drove district decision making.
+I also trained teachers and admin on how to perform their own analysis from the distric level down to individual student goal setting.

-As my duties are so varied, I strive to automate and document as much as possible.
+As my duties were so varied, I strove to automate and document as much as possible.
-I have created projects to assist in my data upkeep responsibilities which primarily involve web-scraping / creating in-house APIs for web applications with asyncrhonous python (aiohttp) or utilizing a controlled browser session (selenium, phantomjs, casperjs) when Javascript needs to be run client-side.
-I have developed an entire framework to pull information from the student information system through its reporting facilities and create a secondary database with an SQLAlachemy ORM.
-This allows me to develop programmatically complex queueries that are otherwise unsupported by the system.
+I created projects to assist in data upkeep responsibilities which primarily involved web-scraping / creating in-house APIs for web applications with asyncrhonous python (aiohttp) or utilizing a controlled browser session (selenium, phantomjs, casperjs) when Javascript needs to be run client-side.
+I developed an entire framework to pull information from the student information system through its reporting facilities and create a secondary database with an SQLAlachemy ORM.
+This allowed me to develop programmatically complex queueries that were otherwise unsupported by the system.

 **Interim Science Department Coordinator** (2015)